For teachers

 Bulk-addition of students to sections is coming but is not yet supported.

-mwc teach student update
+mwc teach student edit

 Update a student’s password, providing the username and the new password.